 That’s a problem for individuals.
 But it’s also an issue for organizations.
 When your healthcare costs go up because your people can’t access primary care, that’s affecting your bottom line.
 Let’s take a deeper look at how convenient access to preventive primary care benefits your organization and your people.

 What is primary care?

-Primary care includes preventive care, meant to help keep people from getting sick (or sicker).
-It also includes things like back-to-school vaccines, bloodwork to check cholesterol and insulin, and counseling on family and lifestyle risk factors.
+Primary care is a combination of day-to-day healthcare from an internal or family medicine provider and preventive care, meant to keep people from getting sick (or sicker).
+It’s the first stop for most healthcare concerns, from sprained ankles to the common cold.
+It also includes things like routine screenings, back-to-school vaccines, laboratory work for preventive care including cholesterol levels and diagnostic testing for issues like thyroid conditions or diabetes, chronic condition management, and counseling on family and lifestyle risk factors.

 How does primary care help people stay healthier?